2004 American League Championship Series: Game 5

 Game 5 of the National League Championship Series began at 8:54 pm EST on the same night and was intended to be the second part of FOX's two-game telecast.
 However, that game proceeded quickly and, despite starting 3 hours and 43 minutes after ALCS Game 5, ended only 24 minutes after the final pitch of this game.

 This victory by the Red Sox forced a Game 6.
 Before this, the 1998 Atlanta Braves and 1999 New York Mets were the only baseball teams ever to be down 0–3 in a seven-game series and force a Game 6, but neither of those teams won that game.

+The 8th inning of Game 5 eventually turned out be the last time that the Red Sox would trail at any point during a game in their 2004 postseason run.